unused/ruby-ftw/slides.md

 Everything in Unix is a file

 <!--
+Before we start with the brief basics, I need to share a very important feature of the language.

 From Unix-like systems we go by the convention that everything is a file.
 -->